Telipna sanguinea

-Telipna sanguinea, the sanguine telipna, is a butterfly in the family Lycaenidae.
+Telipna sanguinea is a butterfly in the family Lycaenidae.
 It is found in Nigeria, Cameroon, the Republic of the Congo, Equatorial Guinea, Gabon, Angola, the Central African Republic, the Democratic Republic of the Congo, Uganda and Tanzania.
-The habitat consists of forests.
+Their habitat consists of forests.

 Adults are similar to day-flying moths of the genus Aletis.
 They are on wing during the rainy season.

 The larvae feed on lichens growing on the bark of tree trunks.